The Best Fundraising Tips for Small Businesses

 If business is slowed due to a crisis, a great way to generate ongoing revenue or interest in your fundraiser is to offer discounts on your goods and services.
 For example, promote a discounted rate of 20% off all items or food ordered.
 Offering a sale is a quick way to generate revenue for your business if you’ve fallen on hard times.
 Make sure to share any sales or promos on your social media profile.

 *Note: GoFundMe is not responsible for any offers, promises, rewards or promotions made or offered on GoFundMe fundraisers.
 Read our terms of service to learn more.

 - These Are the Coronavirus Facts You Should Know

 - How to Ask for Donations: Tips for Beginner Fundraisers

 Crowdfunding can help you get the financial assistance you need for your small business within just a few days, whereas grants and loans can take weeks or months to be approved.
 Fundraising for your small business can also be a great opportunity to rally your community around your business.
-If you haven’t started yet, sign up and start a free fundraiser for your small business today.
+If you haven’t started yet, sign up and start a fundraiser for your small business today.
 Then, incorporate all the tips included above and share your fundraiser with your social network.
 Getting your small business back on its feet is just a few clicks away.